forana/KeyBored/README.md

 ### Windows

+(need to have Launch4J installed in order to build)

 1. Build the jar
+2. Edit `bundle-windows.xml` to point to your Launch4J installation
 2. Run `ant -f bundle-windows.xml` (install ant if needed, or just run this from eclipse)
 3. Resulting .exe will be in `build`